tudragon154203/VMware-FB-Via-auto-login/README.md

 e> VMMonitor: monitoring VMs.
 No attribute. static method: get_running_vmx_paths(), return paths of running .vmx files using "vmrun list" command in a subprocesss public method: is_runnung(VirtualMachine), check if this virtual machine is running

+f> Config: a python configuration class that uses json library Data to save:
++ t_running: time in seconds between start and stop a virtual machine.
+Should be enough for VM to boot and go into Facebook.
+Default to 60.
++ t_between_sessions: time in seconds between two machine sessions.
+Default to 5.
++ log_path: output logging path.
+Default to "../log.txt"